-New survey monuments shall be installed in accordance with the provisions of this section 4-03.
+New survey monuments shall be installed in accordance with the provisions of this section 4-03 or as determined by the Engineer.
 Standard steel reinforcing bars shall be at least 1/2 inch in diameter; steel pipes shall be at least 3/4 inch inside diameter, typical minimum length is 24 inches.
 Pipe or rebar shall be permanently tagged with the land surveyor's registration number.
 Specifications for roadway monuments are provided in Standard Drawing 4-130.